 Fathers have the right to take unpaid leave to attend up to two antenatal appointments.

 To qualify for Statutory Adoption Pay (SAP) an employee must meet the same earnings and service criteria as an employee seeking to qualify for SMP.
-An employee must provide his or her employer with evidence of the adoption and a declaration that he or she has elected to receive SAP.
+Furthermore, an employee must provide his or her employer with evidence of the adoption and a declaration that he or she has elected to receive SAP.
 HMRC form SC4 provides a declaration form that can be used.
 A matching certificate from the adoption agency must be produced to the employer.
 SAP is paid at the same rates as SMP and follows the same rules with regard to recovery.

 Shared parental leave (SPL)

-Shared Parental Leave is available to parents whose babies are due on or after 5 April 2015.
+Furthermore, Shared Parental Leave is available to parents whose babies are due on or after 5 April 2015.
 In the case of adoptions SPL applies in relation to children matched with a person or placed for adoption on or after 5 April 2015.

 Employed mothers are still entitled to 52 weeks of maternity leave.
 The mother can curtail her right to SMP and leave and opt to take ShPL and Shared Parental Pay (ShPP).
 SPL and ShPP will be available provided the parents satisfy the eligibility requirements.
 The main elements of the scheme are: